 If it’s a little chillier I’ll add two extra items.
 The sleeping bag has a space for a pad and although Ruffwear has one that fits perfectly inside – I think that half a closed-cell foam pad works just as well.
 I just cut an old one I had in half.
 Then if it’s super cold I have a down comforter that I got from Costco for the bargain price of $25.
 Unfortunately, they don’t seem to stock these anymore.
 All together they make quite the cozy sleep system for Hunter,

 Despite all this to make sure he’s warm – there still is the occasional night where I seem to wake up and find him under my quilt and on my pad!
 You can’t beat backpacking with your hound!

 What else might you need?

-You can also look for a dog first aid kit.
-However many of the items in your own first aid kit work well for dogs on trail, Just make sure you know the correct doses.
+You can also look for a dog’s first aid kit.
+However many of the items in your own first aid kit work well for dogs on the trail, Just make sure you know the correct doses.
 Here’s a great article on basic dog first aid.
-For me the biggest concern is heat exhaustion.
+For me, the biggest concern is heat exhaustion.
 So make sure to keep your pup well hydrated.

 And now out on the trail!

 It’s finally time to get out on the trail.
 Here are a couple of final tips.